leap71/leap71.github.io/coding-for-engineers/16-computational-geometry-part4.md

 We extended our mesh toolkit significantly in this chapter, looking into subdivision and modulating of vertices.
 We did this by

 - Interpolating vertex positions inside a quad
-- Moving these vertices perpendicular to the surface to create a modulated surface
+- Moving these vertices along the surface normal to create a modulated shape
-- Reassembling these vertices back into quads, to insert them into a `Mesh`.
+- Reassembling these vertices back into quads, to insert them back into a `Mesh`.
 - We also touched on the subject of multidimensional array variables, and passing objects by reference, to influence the content of a variable outside our function.

 In the next chapter we will look into a more holistic way to deal with surface modulations, and revisit some of the code we have written with our object oriented programming hat on.